 Time Based Effects

-- Noise gate
+- Noise gate.

 Spend some time learning your effects loop and what works best for your rig.
-One of the things you might realize is that your sound is just so much better when using the loop.
+One of the things you might realize is that your sound is so much better when using the loop.

-Most players don’t know how to use it and just run effects into the front of the amp and miss out on its benefits.
+Most players don’t know how to use it and run effects into the front of the amp and miss out on its benefits.
 Another thing that can benefit you is the 4 cable method.

 This technique will allow you to find some amazing control in your rig.
 It might be just what you have been looking for in finding some incredible tone as well!